dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/primary-result.md

 The text results will be verified before output if the result verification is enabled.

+>Note:
+>
+>- Result verification is not enabled by default.
+>- Result verification only take effects on oneD barcodes.

 ```java
 void enableResultVerification(boolean) throws BarcodeReaderException
 ```